jdavidrcamacho/Gedi/README.md

  How to install?
  The easy way is using pip: $ pip install Gedi

+ Current version is Gedi 0.1.1

  What other packages are needed to work?
- It's necessary to have numpy, scipy, matplotlib, inspect and time.
+ It's necessary to have numpy, scipy, matplotlib, inspect.
- The last one is only needed because I forgot to delete "from time import time" from one of the scripts before releasing Gedi 0.1

 |▒▓▒▒◙▒▓▒▓▒▓||░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░